Rexton Hearing Aids Review

 Best for seniors with severe to profound hearing loss

 Rexton’s BTE hearing aids sit behind the ear and connect to a dome or custom earmold with a clear, flexible tube.
-They won’t be as discreet as the other three Rexton styles, but they’re excellent for those with more severe hearing loss.
+They won’t be as discreet as the other three Rexton styles, but they’re excellent for those with severe or profound hearing loss.

 Rexton BTE